SNmcdarby1/xascapade-safari-guides-travel/README.md

   I did a lot of reserch in youtube and i was inspired by three main developres
   - Sayar flight booking example
   * One of the users suggested that the images covered a lot of space on the computer and it meant that the user has to scroll p and down to view one image.
 I deciced to change that layout to that will allow the user to view ll the images without scrolling upand down.
+  *  tried to do a different approach that will be more user friendly by stripping down the contents in all the pages.
+Resulting to a change of design.

 ### 6. Wireframes